Information for Educators Bringing a Group to the Museum

-Self-guided visits are free for students and $8.00 per chaperone/teacher.
+Self-guided visits are free for students; chaperones will be charged the group tour rate.
 Self-guided visits must be pre-scheduled.

 Lunch and Snacks

 Food and drinks are not allowed in the museum.
-However, we can store your lunches in our lunchroom, and your class is welcome to eat on the museum’s lawn.
-UA’s Student Union is about a block away and has a variety of food vendors, but be forewarned that it is often crowded during lunch break.
+However, we do have limited space behind the admission desk to store them if necessary, and your class is welcome to eat on the museum’s lawn.
+UA’s Student Union is about a block away and has a variety of food vendors, but be forewarned that it is often crowded during lunchtime.

 The Day of the Tour